Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 - contact firstname.lastname@example.org

-Primary Authority allows your business to form a legally recognised partnership with a local authority (known as the primary authority).
+Primary Authority allows your business to form a legal partnership with a local authority (known as the primary authority).
 Your primary authority can provide you with assured, consistent regulatory advice that makes it simpler and easier to comply with environmental health, trading standards and fire safety legislation.
 Enforcing authorities should respect this advice when regulating your business.

 Participating in Primary Authority can give your business greater confidence in your regulated activities and reduce your risk of contravening legislation.
-Provided that you follow the advice you are given, you can feel confident that you are complying with the law.
+Provided that you follow the advice you are given, you can be confident that you are complying with the law.

 Primary Authority can also help businesses that operate as part of a group, such as franchisees or members of a trade association.